SEAT León

-The SEAT León (/es/), also spelled Leon in some other languages (named after the city of León, which also means "Lion" in Spanish), is a small family car built by the Spanish car manufacturer SEAT since October 1999.
+The SEAT León (/es/), also spelled Leon in some markets, is a small family car built by the Spanish car manufacturer SEAT since October 1999.
+It is named after the city of León (which also means "Lion" in Spanish).

 The first two León generations used two differing variants of the Volkswagen Group A platform, and shared many components with other Volkswagen Group cars.
 The third and fourth generation use the Volkswagen Group MQB platform, also used by the Audi A3 Mk3 and Mk4, Volkswagen Golf Mk7 and Mk8 and Škoda Octavia Mk3 and Mk4.